Good morning sunshine!

-Start with design thinking and bake in resilience, and you’ll get change that sticks.
+Start with design thinking and bake in resilience, you’ll get change that sticks.

 As disruption and change become woven into the DNA of our economy, the traditional approach to change management is no longer sufficient.
 We cannot approach change using the old ways but hoping for better results (i.e., adoption without resistance).

-Because traditional change efforts are patriarchal and top-down, they tend to face resistance from the very people we want to change.
-People naturally don’t like being told what to do and so they naturally resist.
+Because traditional change efforts are patriarchal and top-down, they tend to face resistance from the very people they want to change.
+People unsurprisingly don’t like being told what to do or yelled at to do it, and so, they naturally resist.
 To mitigate resistance and gain buy in, we need to shake things up.
 We need to meet people where they are and actually design for change.